-Patients will be informed about the study by their treating physician following the procedure in which the syndesmotic screw was placed.
+Patients will be informed about the RODEO-trial following placement of a syndesmotic screw or when he or she visits the outpatient clinic following surgery and is provided with the patient information letter.
+Patients will have a minimum of two days to decide whether they want to participate or not in the study.
+For patients recruited directly postoperatively this means they can be included upon their first visit at the outpatient clinic.
+For patients who are informed for the first time at the outpatient clinic the coordinating investigator will contact them by phone (if the patient agrees to be contacted by phone by the coordinating investigator).
+Randomisation will take place after they have returned the signed informed consent forms. the study by their treating physician following the procedure in which the syndesmotic screw was placed.
 After this, patients are contacted by the coordinating investigator to request participation in the study.
-In case a patient wishes to participate in the study, the treating physician is contacted and when signed informed consent has been obtained the patient will be randomized.
-The whole informed consent procedure and randomization will be conducted performed by the coordinating investigator.
-The coordinating investigator will check the in- and exclusion criteria by with the patient and by the treating physician.
-After randomization the treating physician is -Syndesmotic contacted to inform her/him about the result of the randomization.
+In case a patient wishes to participate in the study, and when signed informed consent has been obtained the patient will be randomized.
+The informed consent procedure and randomization will be performed by the coordinating investigator.
+The coordinating investigator will check the in- and exclusion criteria with the patient and the treating physician.
+After randomization the treating physician is contacted to inform her/him about the result of the randomization.
 Syndesmotic screw removal is subsequently planned (or not) according to randomization 8 - 12 weeks following placement of the syndesmotic screw.
 Three months postoperatively the index procedure patients are assessed at the outpatient clinic.
 Patients are instructed to visit the outpatient clinic sooner in case of any signs of a POWI: warmth, redness, pain, drainage or a fever above 38.5 degrees Celsius.
 During the visit to the outpatient clinic the patient is seen by his/her treating physician and the coordinating investigator.
 The coordinating investigator will document signs of a POWI and will determine its presence or any special findings on physical examination.
 Furthermore patients are requested to fill in several questionnaires.
-The questionnaires will be send digitally due the usinge of Castor, if a patient didn't does not have an e-mail address, easilydaily-access to the internet or at patients preference the questionnaires will be filled outin on at the outpatient clinic or will be send to their home address (Appendix F1-1, F1-2, F1-3, F1-4 and F1-5).
-At the 6 and 12 months follow-up patients are requested to fill in the same questionnaires and the range-ofmotion is measured by the coordinator investigator who will perform the follow-up assessments on site.
+The questionnaires will be send digitally using Castor,if a patient does not have an e-mail address, dailyaccess to the internet or at patients preference the questionnaires will be filled out at the outpatient clinic or will be send to their home address (Appendix F1-1, F1-2, F1-3, F1-4 and F1-5).
+At the 6 and 12 months follow-up patients are requested to fill in the same questionnaires and the range-of-motion is measured by the coordinator investigator who will perform the follow-up assessments on site.
 Follow-up will take place within a window of 2 weeks of the projected follow-up moment.